darklife/darkriscv/README.md

 - works fine with gcc 9.0.0 or above for RISC-V (no patches required!)
 - uses between 850-1500LUTs (core only with LUT6 technology, depending of enabled features and optimizations)
 - optional RV32E support (smaller and faster, works better with LUT4 FPGAs)
 - optional 16x16-bit MAC instruction (for digital signal processing)
+- optional DBNZ for decrement and branch when not zero, with delay slots!
 - optional coarse-grained multi-threading (MT)
 - DSP-like pipeline: no interlock/stall/forward between pipeline stages!
 - optional interrupt handled on machine level